nimbleindustry/device/README.md

 Overview
 --------
 This project contains source for a fully functional, standalone IIoT gateway. *Device* is typically deployed on a Linux-based headless computer (we like, and have tested on, the Intel NUC line outfitted with Ubuntu).
 The job of any IIoT gateway is to allow the transfer of operational data and sensor telemetry from industrial equipment to IIoT platforms.
-This project abides by providing access to one or more field bus networks such as Modbus as well as access to one or more IIoT platforms.
+This project abides by providing the means to access one or more field bus networks such as Modbus; then automagically forwarding that data to one or more IIoT platforms.

 #### Field Bus Integration
 - Modbus TCP